eg-be/ybforum/.vscode/README.md

 Edit `/etc/php/8.2/apache2/php.ini` and set `error_reporting = E_ALL` and `display_errors = On`

 ## Mail setup
-If you want to mailing by sending real mails, just setup an alternative for `sendmail` that will deliver mails to addresses starting with `test` to a local user:
+If you want to mailing by sending real mails, just setup an alternative for `sendmail` that will deliver mails to a local user:

 ### Required Debian packages
 ```